JulienRouse/JulienRouse.github.io/drafts/Roadmap.md

  - Framasoft
  - What is programming?
 Explain your job
  - Review about books/ list of books
+ - Git / Github / Gitlab
+ - Clojure / Lisp
+ - Functional programming

 ### Improvement ###
  -  RSS feed / ATOM feed
+ -  Color of the theme?
+ -  Icon for github, hackerrank and linkedin links